tristanpenman/n64-heart-rust/README.md

 This example is based on Jay Oster's [rrt0](https://github.com/rust-console/rrt0) repo.

-### Slide Tool
+### Graphics in Rust

-The [04-slide-tool](./examples/04-slide-tool) shows how Rust can be used to make a simple slide presentation tool.
+The [04-graphics-in-rust](./examples/04-graphics-in-rust) shows how Rust can be used to display simple text and full-screen images.

 This example is an adaptation of Tristan Miller's [n64-slides-apr](https://github.com/monocasa/n64-slides-apr), [rs64-periph](https://github.com/monocasa/rs64-periph) and [rs64-rt](https://github.com/monocasa/rs64-rt) repos, incorporating minor changes from [rrt0](https://github.com/rust-console/rrt0).